wchill/defcon26_badgehacking/tools/patcher/README.md

 Then just run `patcher.py`.
 You can get usage information by running it with the `-h` switch.

 Example usage: `python patcher.py --all_leds_on firmware.hex patched.hex`

-The patcher will backup your input file to a timestamped copy and then overwrite the original.
-There is no way to undo patches, so make sure you keep a copy of the original hex.